NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/guides/hardhat3-plugin-template.md

 ---
 title: Using the Hardhat 3 plugin template
 description: How to use the Hardhat 3 plugin template repository to build your own plugin
+sidebar:
+  label: Using the plugin template
+  order: 1
 ---

-# Using the Hardhat 3 plugin template

 This guide shows you how to use the [official GitHub template repository](https://github.com/nomicfoundation/hardhat3-plugin-template/) to build your own Hardhat 3 plugin.
 The template includes all the boilerplate needed for a new plugin.